hypersign-protocol/docs/validator/running-a-testnet-validator-node.md

     - To check the status of service: `sudo systemctl status hidnoded-cosmovisor.service`
     - To restart the service: `sudo systemctl restart hidnoded-cosmovisor.service`

+### Important Points

+If you haven't run any Tendermint-based chains before, please note the following points before moving to the upcoming sections below:

+- RPC and gRPC ports can be modified in `<blockchain-config-dir>/config/config.toml`
+- API port can be modified in `<blockchain-config-dir>/config/app.toml`
+- There are primarily two types of commands:
+  - Transaction based.
+It starts with `hid-noded tx ...`
+  - Query based.
+It starts with `hid-noded q ...`
+- Transaction based commands may/always require the following flags:
+  - `--chain-id jagrat`
+  - `--fees 4000uhid`: The value of fees is arbitrary, but it should be sufficiently high enough for the transaction to go through. `4000uhid` is an appropriate value for almost every transaction
+  - `--node <rpc-ip-or-dns:rpc-port>`: The node expects RPC to run on default port 26657.
+If your RPC port is different from default, you need to explicitly pass this flag.
+In case of default port, it can be skipped.
+- Query based commands may require the following flag:
+  - `--node <rpc-ip-or-dns:rpc-port>`: The node expects RPC to run on default port 26657.
+If your RPC port is different from default, you need to explicitly pass this flag.
+In case of default port, it can be skipped.
+- Learn more about Cosmos SDK's modules and their respective commands from [here](https://docs.cosmos.network/v0.45/modules/)

 ### Promotion of Full Node to Validator Node

 * Perform these steps only when your node is completely **synced** with the testnet.